glzbcrt/serial/README.md

 We already tried to detect where the device is by sending some bytes and checking the return value, but as we do not know what each device might return it doesn't work sometimes.
 So the solution was a physical one, disconnect the device we want to detect the serial port, plug our serial loopback and let our software detect our device instead of the original one.

-If you have a problem like this follow this simple three steps.
+If you have a problem like this try this solution in three simple steps.

 ## Step 1 - Create the serial loopback device
 This is the hardware part.